Aortic Valve Replacement Surgery

 - Biological valves are made mainly from pig, cow, or human heart tissue.
-Biological valves don’t last as long as mechanical valves but have less risk for blood clots.
+Biological valves don’t last as long as mechanical valves but the risk for blood clots is less.

 Talk with your healthcare provider about how to prepare for your upcoming surgery.
 Remember the following:

 - Follow any directions you're given for not eating or drinking before surgery.

 - Try to stop smoking before your operation.
 Ask your healthcare provider for ways to help.

 - You may need to stop taking certain medicines before your surgery.
 Follow your provider’s instructions if you usually take blood-thinning medicine like warfarin or aspirin.